randomwangran/logo-physics/README.md

-hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.          -- one of my old teacher said
+hypothesis (or the atomic fact, or whatever you wish to call it) that all things are made of atoms—little particles that move around in perpetual motion, attracting each other when they are a little distance apart, but repelling upon being squeezed into one another.

+   -- one of my old teacher said

 3. Planck constant h and the speed of light in vacuum c are fundament constant.

-4. Planck constant h is the most advance theory (quntuam mechanics), we human have so far (2020)
+4. Planck constant h is the most advance theory (quntuam mechanics), we human have so far (2020).

-5. Eyelash is C, speed of light
+5. Eyelash is C, speed of light.